DataLab-Platform/DataLab/doc/features/image/menu_processing.rst

 .. seealso::

-    :ref:`ima-menu-operations` for more information on operations that can be performed on images, or :ref:`ima-menu-computing` for information on computing features on images.
+    :ref:`ima-menu-operations` for more information on operations that can be performed on images, or :ref:`ima-menu-analysis` for information on analysis features on images.

 .. figure:: /images/shots/i_processing.png